ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      ```
      {: pre}

-5. Add the new filesystem to the system's **/etc/fstab** file to enable automatic mounting on boot.
+5. Add the new file system to the system's `/etc/fstab` file to enable automatic mounting on boot.
-   - Append the following line to the bottom of **/etc/fstab** (using the partition name from Step 3). <br />
+   - Append the following line to the end of `/etc/fstab` (using the partition name from Step 3). <br />

      ```
      /dev/mapper/XXXlp1    /PerfDisk    ext3    defaults,_netdev    0    1